ZeagelOg/store-intelligence/README.md

 **The Problem:** 40 physical stores, zero offline analytics.
 **The Solution:** A production-ready pipeline from detection → events → API → dashboard.

 ---

-# 🏬 Store Intelligence — CCTV Retail Analytics

-Converts raw, anonymised CCTV footage from the **Brigade Road (Bangalore)** retail store into real-time business metrics — footfall, conversion rate, billing-queue depth, and zone heatmaps.
-Built with YOLOv8 detection, a ByteTrack-style multi-object tracker with Re-ID, a FastAPI ingestion service, and a PostgreSQL event store.

----